unjs/unpdf/README.md

 ### `extractText`

 Extracts all text from a PDF.
-If `mergePages` is set to `true`, the text of all pages will be merged into a single string.
+If `mergePages` is set to `true`, the text of all pages will be merged into a single string with line breaks preserved and at most one blank line in a row.
 Otherwise, an array of strings for each page will be returned.

 **Type Declaration**